helibu/Airbus-ship-detection-web/README.md

 For U-net model, referring to
 https://github.com/qubvel/segmentation_models/tree/master/segmentation_m
 odels/unet .
-Based on their u-net model, we combine Inception v3 from keras.application (https://keras.io/applications/ ) as encoder.
-U-net model
-details could be found here. https://github.com/helibu/Airbus-shipdetection/ tree/master/Model/U-net%20model.
+Based on their u-net model, we combine Inception v3 from keras.application as encoder.
+U-net model details could be found in Model folder.[a link](https://github.com/helibu/Airbus-shipdetection/ tree/master/Model/U-net%20model) .
 We use DICE/F1 score of the intersection of predictions and ground truth based on the uneven distribution of has-ship pixels and no ship pixels.
 We choose U-net because most ships on images are quite small, and we need